KevinG396/Adversarial_AI/README.md

 # Analyzing and Optimizing the Robustness of Neural Networks

-We implement various types of **adversarial attacks** and corresponding **defense mechanisms**, and test their performance on different neural networks and datasets.
+Various types of **adversarial attacks** and corresponding **defense mechanisms** are implemented in this project, and their performance on different neural networks and datasets are tested.
 Each `.ipynb` file corresponds to a specific attack method applied to a specific neural network and dataset, along with its defense strategy.

 ---